What is neurosurgery?

 Preserving mobility & controlling pain

-Neurologic cancers of the brain and spine, or neurologic problems caused by other cancers, can present unique challenges, including mobility and communication difficulties.
-Your care team will provide a variety of integrative oncology services to help address these challenges throughout your care, so you can continue treatment without complications.
+Neurologic cancers of the brain and spine, or neurologic problems caused by other cancers, may present unique challenges, including mobility and communication difficulties.
+Your care team will offer a variety of supportive care services to help address these challenges throughout your care, so you are better able to continue treatment without complications.